Transport and Delivery of Objects with a Soft Everting Robot: EXPERIMENTAL

 \subsubsection{Object transport on inclined surfaces}

-We next verify the effects of payload weight on vertical growth, as modeled in the equations in Table~\ref{table:solution}.
-A soft everting robot was grown up an angled slope while lifting a \SI{9.5}{\centi\meter} diameter spherical payload.
-The payload mass was varied from \SIrange{100}{1500}{\gram} while the slope angle was varied from \SIrange{30}{90}{\degree}.
-A fixed $P_i$ value of \SI{1.4}{\kilo\pascal} was used to reduce the force needed from the servos.
-With the payload on the slope, $P_o$ was raised until growth began then lowered until motion stopped, producing lower, $\times$, and upper bounds, $\circ$, on the growth threshold.
+We verify the effects of \kj{\(m_{payload}\)} on vertical growth, as modeled in Eqn.~(\ref{eq:inclined_growth}).
+A soft everting robot lifted a spherical payload on an angled slope.
+The payload’s mass varied from \SIrange{100}{1500}{\gram}, and the slope angle varied from \SIrange{30}{90}{\degree}.
+A $\kj{ P_C}$ value of \SI{1.4}{\kilo\pascal} reduced servo strain.
+With the payload on the slope, $\kj{ P_R}$ was raised until growth started, then lowered until motion stopped, giving lower and upper bounds on the growth threshold.

-Figure~\ref{fig-different-slopes}(a) shows these thresholds along with the model lines.
-As expected, larger mass and steeper slope require higher $P_o$.

-To determine the best fit for $F_{loss}$, Figure~\ref{fig-different-slopes}(b) plots $0.5 P_o A_{\mathrm{c}}$ against $m_{\text{payload}} g \sin\theta$ for all data, yielding a linear fit with vertical offset of \SI{3.6}{\newton}.
-This offset matches the \(F_{loss}\) predicted using tests with equivalent material thickness, \SI{4.1}{\newton}~\cite{blumenschein2019design}.
-The only place where the model significantly unpredicted the necessary \(P_o\) value was in pure vertical growth.
-Payloads heavier than \SI{500}{\gram} tended to stall at the corner, so for the \SI{90}{\degree} slope the payload was placed above the fold.
-Still, this large turn angle caused significant friction as the material was pulled around it, explaining the larger pressure.
+Figure~\ref{fig-different-slopes}(a) shows thresholds and model lines.
+Larger mass and steeper slope require higher $\kj{ P_R}$.
+Figure~\ref{fig-different-slopes}(b) plots $0.5 \kj{ P_R} A_{\mathrm{c}}$ against $m_{\text{payload}} g \sin\theta$ for all data, yielding a linear fit with vertical offset of \SI{3.6}{\newton}.
+This offset matches the predicted \(F_{loss}\) using equivalent material thickness (\SI{4.1}{\newton}~\cite{blumenschein2019design}), though the slight increase in offset at higher pressures is consistent with the predicted increase to prevent payload slip.
+Using this \(F_{loss}\), the minimum eversion pressure without a payload is \SI{0.284}{\kilo\pascal}.
+The model significantly underestimated \(\kj{ P_R}\) in pure vertical growth due to higher capstan friction.
+Payloads heavier than \SI{500}{\gram} contacted the corner and stalled, so for the \SI{90}{\degree} slope, the payload was placed above the fold.